Tommy Wiseau: Later film projects (2004–present)

 In 2004, Wiseau produced and appeared in a short documentary, Homeless in America.
-In 2010 he starred in a 15-minute parody horror film entitled The House That Drips Blood on Alex.

-In September 2015, Wiseau expressed enthusiasm in directing a sequel to Fantastic Four (2015), having personal admiration for the film.
+In 2010, he starred in a 15-minute parody horror film entitled The House That Drips Blood on Alex.
+In September 2015, Wiseau expressed interest in directing a sequel to Fantastic Four (2015), having personal admiration for the film.

 He was featured as the villain Linton Kitano in Samurai Cop 2: Deadly Vengeance, the sequel to the cult classic Samurai Cop.
 In October 2016, it was announced that Wiseau and Sestero would star in a movie called Best F(r)iends.
 The movie was written by Sestero and was shot in secret in Los Angeles.
 The film premiered September 4, 2017 at the Prince Charles Cinema.
 The first volume of the film was released on March 30, 2017, and volume two was released on June 1 of that same year.

-In early February 2019, before a screening of The Room at the Prince Charles Cinema, Wiseau revealed a teaser trailer for his second directorial effort, Big Shark.
+In early February 2019, Wiseau revealed a teaser trailer for his second directorial effort, Big Shark.
 The trailer features Wiseau, Sestero, Isaiah LaBorde, and a big shark.
 In a Q&A session afterwards, Sestero said the film was intended to premiere in September 2019, but could not be finished on time.
 Big Shark had its world premiere on April 2, 2023 at Cinema 21 in Portland, Oregon.
-Wiseau will also star alongside Greg Sestero in an upcoming UFO film.
+In 2020 Sestero stated that he and Wiseau would star in an upcoming UFO film.

 Television

 In 2008, Wiseau produced and appeared in the pilot episode of a television series called The Neighbors.
 A trailer for The Neighbors showed a series of clips set in an office.
 The show's website, accompanied by trailers and announcements at The Room showings in 2015, stated that the show was coming to various media distribution outlets in March 2015.
 The first four episodes were released on Hulu on March 14, 2015.
 Two additional episodes were released two months later, on May 26.

-In 2009, Wiseau guest-starred in an episode of Tim and Eric Awesome Show, Great Job! titled "Tommy", wherein Wiseau guest-directed a segment titled "Pigman".
-After Wiseau expressed a desire to work with the duo again, Tim and Eric announced in 2009 that they were developing two series for him.
+The next year, Wiseau guest-starred in an episode of Tim and Eric Awesome Show, Great Job! titled "Tommy", wherein he guest-directed a segment titled "Pigman".
+After Wiseau expressed a desire to work with the titular duo of Tim Heidecker and Eric Wareheim again, they announced in 2009 that they were developing two series for him.

 In 2010, Wiseau appeared in Marc Wootton's 2010 comedy TV series La La Land.
 In a mockumentary format, Wootton's character, Gary Garner, accepted a role in Wiseau's present production at the time.
 Wiseau kicked Wootton off the set after Wootton jokingly alluded to using production funds to buy instant lotto tickets.